Aqcuire

 Scheduling and Triggering Flows

-To read about how to schedule and trigger DAQ flows or any other flow type, visit Scheduling Data Flows.
+To read about how to schedule and trigger Acquisition flows or any other flow type, visit Scheduling Data Flows.

 Configuration

-Click "View Configuration" on any existing DAQ flow to visit its configuration page.
+Click "View Configuration" on any existing Acquisition flow to visit its configuration page.

 The configuration page for the Weekly Sales Acquisition flow.